quesurifn/yake-rust/yake_rust/README.md

 ```

 ## Features
 By default, stopwords for all languages are included.
-However, you can choose to include only specific ones by doing the following:
+However, you can choose to include only specific ones:

 ```toml
 [dependencies]